Voles — The Good and The Bad

 Badgers, Weasels, Hawks,

-front teeth, with their eyes and ears nearly hidden in their fur.
 Voles have rounded, blunt snouts, and their front teeth are chisel-shaped.
+Their eyes and

 There are 3 vole species native to Wisconsin: Woodland Vole (Microtus pinetorum), Prairie Vole (Microtus ochrogaster) and

 Woodland voles are common in old fields, thickets, gardens, orchards, and the edges of agricultural land, particularly where

 Prairie voles live in grassy fields that are not too damp.
 They prefer pastures, alfalfa fields, prairies, and weedy areas.
 Near

 towns they live on golf courses and vacant lots.

 The meadow vole is most often found in extensive grassy or weedy areas such as old fields and moist hillsides with heavy

 ground cover.
 However, stream and pond banks, orchards, pastures, hay fields, and fence rows also provide suitable habitat

 for meadow and woodland voles.
 Meadow voles occasionally invade lawns, gardens, and nurseries.

 Voles are semi-fossorial, and as such, construct many tunnels and surface runways with numerous burrow entrances.
 A single